ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_s3/static-website.md

 This CSS file provides a clean, centered, and modern look for the webpage with distinct styling for buttons and display boxes, enhancing the user experience.

-After declaring the CSS we implement the index.js file as follows:
+After declaring the CSS you will implement the `index.js` file as follows:
 ```JavaScript
 document.getElementById('fetchTemperatureButton').addEventListener('click', function() {
     fetch('YOUR_API_GATEWAY_ENDPOINT_URL')